-The following list shows that the assumptions of the hardware are either not relevant for this Security Target or are covered by appropriate Security Objectives.
-The assumptions for the TOE are not relevant for the hardware ST.
+The following list shows that the assumptions of the hardware are either not relevant for this Security Target or are covered by appropriate security objectives.
+Assumptions of the hardware concerning the MIFARE or DESFIRE functionality are not listed.
+The assumptions for the TOE are not relevant for the hardware ST. Assumptions for the TOE taken from [CC\PP-0068-V2] are given in italics.

-- Assumptions of the TOE - A.Passive Auth (PKI for Passive Authentication): No conflict - A.Insp_Sys (Systems for global interoperability): No conflict - A.Auth_PKI (PKI for Inspection Systems): No conflict - Assumptions of the hardware - A.Process-Sec-IC (Protection during Packaging, Finishing and Personalization): No conflict - A.Plat-Appl (Usage of Hardware Platform): See OE.Plat-Appl; the correct usage of the hardware platform becomes a Security Objective of the TOE and is proven by the evaluation
+- Assumptions of the TOE - A.Passive\Auth (PKI for Passive Authentication): no conflict - A.Insp\Sys (Systems for global interoperability): no conflict - A.Auth\PKI (PKI for Inspection Systems): no conflict - Assumptions of the hardware - A.Process-Sec-IC (protection during packaging, finishing and personalization): no conflict - A.Resp-Appl (treatment of user data): covered by OT.Prot\Inf\Leak of the TOE ST - A.Check-Init-Plain (check of initialization data by the security IC Embedded Software): no conflict